Healthy Homes Assessment Fernhill

 Fernhill Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Fernhill and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory for all Fernhill and New Zealand rental homes where it’s reasonably practicable to put in.

-• A Healthy Homes Declaration of Intent as well as an Insulation Statement, and an Insurance Statement should be included in any renewal, new or altered tenancy contract.
+• A Healthy Homes Declaration of Intent An Insulation Statement as well as an Insurance Statement must be included with any renewed, new or varied tenancy agreement.

-• Property managers and landlords have to keep records of their the conformance to any Healthy Homes Standards that apply or will be in force to your rental home.
+• Property managers and landlords must keep records to demonstrate the conformance to any Healthy Homes Standards that apply or will be applicable to an apartment rental.

-• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords are required to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied lease.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

-• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2024